Andrey-Volkovitskiy/web-page-analyzer/README.md

 ---
 ### Installation and running

-The application stores data using PostgresSQL.
+The application stores data using PostgreSQL.
 The database schema is described in *database.sql*

 - *make install* - to install dependencies
 - *make start* - to start the application (Russian user interface)